Chilaquiles in Salsa Verde

 That egg is kind of key: we like a sunny-side up egg so that the runny yolk can spill out over the chilaquiles.
 Crunchy tortillas, creamy salsa verde, runny egg yolk, avocado, cilantro, and feta — add a little hot sauce and lime, and it’s the perfect bite.
 In fact, it’s such a fantastic combination, that our taste testers found themselves stuffing heaping forkfuls of chilaquiles into their mouths, trying to make sure they got all the things in every bite.

 Making chilaquiles is a terrific way to get rid of leftover tortillas.
-In the test kitchen, folks were so into the fried tortillas, they were pilfering huge handfuls of them off the counter every time we turned our backs, so our advice would be to make a double batch.
+In the test kitchen, folks were so into the fried tortillas, they were pilfering them off the counter every time we turned our backs, so our advice would be to make a double batch.

 Chilaquiles are definitely a beloved brunch staple, but we’d eat them at any meal.
 (Hello, breakfast for dinner!)
-If you’re having folks over, you can put out the garnishes and let them build their own chilaquiles.
+You can put out the garnishes and let family members build their own chilaquiles.
 You might even add a few extra garnishes for fun, like radishes, black beans, and hot sauces.

 Servings: 4 to 6